Black Hole--Entropy Container or Creator: Amplifier model

-However as a quantum system, we note that the outgoing annihilation operators of $\phi$ field are a linear combination of the ingoing $\phi$ annihilation operator and the ingoing $\psi$ creation operator.
-This is a two mode squeezed state.
+However, as a quantum system, we note that the outgoing annihilation operators of $\phi$ field are a linear combination of the ingoing $\phi$ annihilation operator and the ingoing $\psi$ creation operator.
+This is a two-mode squeezed state.